lusaxweb/vuesax/docs/components/input.md

    parameters: email, number, url, password, custom
    description: The type of element input.
    default: text
- - name: vs-success
+ - name: success
    type: Boolean
    parameters: boolean bind
    description: Activate the status of success in the input.
    default: false
- - name: vs-danger
+ - name: danger
    type: Boolean
    parameters: boolean bind
    description: Activate the status of danger in the input.
    default: false
- - name: vs-warning
+ - name: warning
    type: Boolean
    parameters: boolean bind
    description: Activate the status of warning in the input.
    default: false
- - name: vs-description-text
+ - name: description-text
    type: String
    parameters: null
    description: Add a description text to the input.
    default: false
- - name: vs-danger-text
+ - name: danger-text
    type: String
    parameters: null
    description: Text to show when the item is invalid.
    default: null
- - name: vs-success-text
+ - name: success-text
    type: String
    parameters: null
    description: Text to show when the item is valid.
    default: null
- - name: vs-warning-text
+ - name: warning-text
    type: String
    parameters: null
    description: Text that is displayed in the warning state.